shooshtarilab/RegSCOUT/README.md

 ## Pipeline Overview
 ![Pipeline Overview](https://github.com/shooshtarilab/RegSCOUT/blob/main/images/Workflow_schematic.png)

 Above is a general overview of the RegSCOUT workflow.
-In the following sections of this README, descriptions of parameters, inputs, and outputs, for each step, will be provided.
+Please note that certain parameters with defaults will not be explained in this README; intermediate outputs may not be explained as well.
+Enough information will be provided to run the pipeline; however, for a more comprehensive overview of each step, please see the user manual on this github.
+In the following sections of this README, descriptions of key parameters, inputs, and outputs, for each step, will be provided.
 Although the steps shown in the figure are numbered sequentially from 1-8, many are optional and dependent on what data is available to the user.
 - If --mode *peak_table* is requested, step 3 will not be run.
 - If the --finemap parameter is not specified, steps 1 & 2 will not run.
 - If the --hic_analysis parameter is not specified, step 5b will not run.